Basement Conversion Cost

 Adding a basement is a simple solution, and hardly a new idea, basements and cellars were common in most townhouses built in the 19th century, so what we are really seeing is a surge in popularity for a traditional idea.
 Space is highly prized in inner cities, and in London new basements several storeys deep are being excavated beneath existing homes.

 It is of course much easier to build a lower ground floor at the same time as the house construction, adding a basement retrospectively is a much more expensive option.
-But if you need the extra space, it can often be the best option.
+But if you need the extra space, a basement conversion can often be the best option.

 To provide accurate pricing information, we have contacted local, and national companies, plus have used various online quotation tools.